AndyThirtover/TouchPad-2004LCD/README.md

 This is the simplified version of the Chinese LCD1602 library.
 It has a reduced number of 'if' statements and is generally faster.

+## Driving NeoPixels

+Turns out the standard import module for MicroPython is a poor implementation giving rise to erroneous colours and flashes.

+I used: https://github.com/nickovs/ws2812-SPI as an alternative.
+It uses the hardware SPI and drives pin IO13 - Silky Smooth.

 ## main.py + classes.py

 This is what I wanted to do in the first place.
 It has better examples of how to use uasyncio with tasks and run_forever.